fleetdm/fleet/handbook/people/README.md

 The monthly limit on your Brex card will be increased temporarily as necessary to accommodate the increased spending associated with the conference.
 We highly recommend you order a physical Brex card if you do not have one before attending the conference.

+### Coworking

+Fleet will reimburse team members for coworking up to $100 USD per month.
+Please get prior approval from your manager, and then this reimbursement can be used for drop-in coworking or go towards a coworking membership.

+Coworking expenses must be [reimbursed](#reimbursements).
+Brex cards should not be used for coworking due to possible legal complexities.

 ## Paid time off

 What matters most is your results, which are driven by your focus, your availability to collaborate, and the time and consideration you put into your work.